soup-bowl/project-wp-gatsby-docker/readme.md

 ## Getting Started
 Set `proxy` to `127.0.0.1` in your hosts file.
 This is to give both your host system and the internal container a unified URL reference, otherwise WordPress will constantly throw it's toys out of the pram during configuration.

 At first run, ensure the `www` directory in this folder is empty.
-Run the `docker-compose up` command to setup the site duo.
+Run the `docker-compose up --build -d` command to setup the site duo.

 Gatsby will build in the `www/gatsby` directory with the WordPress variant.
 Similarly, `www/wordpress` will contain the WordPress installation.